 Next, add text boxes for each of the label, address, and price sections, adjusting color and text size accordingly.

 Using the Repeat Grid tool in the property inspector, drag the green handle to the right until three cards are visible.
 Adjust the inner spacing until all three cards fit within the left and right guidelines.

 The text and imagery on each card can now be set independently of the others, but any changes to layout and positioning will stay in sync across the row.
 To add images, drag them, in bulk, from the file browser on your computer or from a library in XD.
 Text can be edited by double clicking into the cards and selecting the text to edit.

 Finally, to add the call to action, drag another copy of the button component onto the canvas, and modify the label once again to match the desired action, in this case Discover More.

 The final content section on the page is the testimonial section.
 This can be as simple or complex as desired, but in this case a simple quote with attribution will be used to show positive feedback for the service.

-Once again the title and subtitle can be reuse and centred into the content section, since the quote here will be centre justified.
-Modify the header colour to black so that it stands out against the light background.
+Once again the title and subtitle can be reused and centered into the content section, since the quote here will be center justified.
+Modify the header color to black so that it stands out against the light background.

-Add an attribution by drawing out an ellipse and adding text fields for both the reviewer’s name and location.
-Left align the text so it is next to the photo and give some colour to the location field to differentiate it from the name.
+Add an attribution by drawing out an ellipse, and adding text fields for both the reviewer’s name and location.
+Left align the text so it is next to the photo, and give some color to the location field to differentiate it from the name.
 Using plugins like UI Faces here makes it easy to populate the image shape with random faces.

 Start by adding the logo component once again to the left side of the footer, aligning it to the left hand guide so it is even with the navigation logo.